Singleton Edible Garden Trail

 Ticketholders will receive full details of the addresses, opening hours and accessiblity of each garden in the week before the Trail.

-Please note that for wheelchair/mobility walker access, all would require heavy duty assistance across mowed grass, uneven ground & woodchip coverings etc, especially some of the rural gardens.
+Please note that for wheelchair/mobility walker access, most would require heavy duty assistance across mowed grass, uneven ground & woodchip coverings etc, especially some of the rural gardens.
+Only one town garden has paved walkways.

-Pets are strictly NOT allowed on the Trail, and children need to be supervised.
+Pets are strictly NOT allowed on the Trail, and children need to be closely supervised.

 Note that Trail day will run regardless of the weather; a bit of rain doesn't deter gardeners!